xieyichun50/Alternative-splicing-RNA-editing-analysis/README.md

-# RNA-editing-REDItools1.0.4
+# RNA-editing-analysis
-RNA editing analysis with REDItools v1.0.4 in Unix.
+RNA editing analysis with REDItools v1.0.4 or V2.0 in Unix.
 Functional annotation with SnfEff.
 Statistics with R env.